Structure content into modular and reusable chunks

 Contentful is also supporting the teamwork revolution.
 For example, Atlassian uses Contentful to manage content for a growing list of external support services: help and technical documentation, FAQs, help articles, product documentation, in-product support and resources for people considering buying Atlassian products.

 Contentful being API-first and highly customizable allowed Atlassian to capitalize on key areas of differentiation within their existing services.
-Specifically, Atlassian leveraged the powerful rich text Fabric Editor to maintain a strong integration with their stack for collaboration.
+Specifically, Atlassian used their powerful rich text Fabric Editor to maintain a strong integration with their stack for collaboration.
 One of the key benefits was the ability to combine the Atlassian Confluence-like editing experience their authors love with the capabilities provided by Contentful to scale content.

 Publishing workflows, enabled through Contentful, added another big value for Atlassian.
 Contentful enables one-click publishing, replacing what were previously complex, multi-step processes, Clark says.
 The result is less time spent wondering who’s doing what, whether they have permission to do it and waiting for handoffs from other teams.

 Atlassian started like a lot of tech companies: two friends with some big ideas using credit-card debt to bankroll them.
 While developing the software, the founding team also came up with concepts like ShipIt Days and the Atlassian Team Playbook.
 The company is regularly featured on “Best Places to Work” lists and is also a best-case scenario in business books such as “Culture Fix” and “Build It: The Rebel Playbook for World-Class Employee Engagement.”

 As the company acquired more products and expanded into new markets, content to help customers gain value was crucial.
 Atlassian also needed to support content for new platforms, experiences, and solutions.
 The legacy systems that grew organically in the early years limited Atlassian’s ability to solve these challenges in a scalable way.
 “We recognize that shapeless content is hard to do intelligent things with,” says John Collins, senior content designer at Atlassian.
 More structured, modular content became more flexible content.
 “That's a major change for us as an organization.
 We really recognize that as powerful.”